About Maria

 Artist Statement

-I am a visual explorer and storyteller who uses film, media art, design, music, and dance to express truths and possibilities.
-I utilize experimental and narrative approaches to create authentic stories and immersive experiences.
-Through my work, I attempt to satisfy my curiosity about the world and understand my relationship with it.
+I am a visual explorer and storyteller who uses film, new media, design, music, and dance to express truths and possibilities.
+My approach blends experimental and narrative techniques to craft authentic narratives and immersive experiences.
+Through my work, I seek to satiate my curiosity about the world and unravel my connection to it.

-My artwork is a conscious and intuitive exploration of intersectional identity in utilizing magic realism.
-In using abstract and archival visuals, I pay a color-rich homage to the fluidity of culture, gender, history, memories, and dreams.
+My artwork is a conscious and intuitive exploration of intersectional identity, utilizing elements of magic realism.
+Through abstract and archival visuals, I pay a color-rich homage to the fluidity of culture, gender, history, memories, and dreams.

-My art-making odyssey aims to continue transcending pre-established norms that exist in both the physical and digital spheres.
-These realizations solidify the bridge of mutual connection between myself and the audience.
+My artistic journey aims to transcend established norms existing in both the physical and digital spheres.
+These realizations aim to bridge a connection between myself and the audience, forging a mutual path of discovery and understanding.

 ++